JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 > If you followed step 3., Your README.md file was automaticly created and is now available for editing in your new repository.

-### Start [Documenting your project on Github](https://guides.github.com/features/wikis/) with your Readme and Wiki pages
+### Start [Documenting your project on Github](https://guides.github.com/features/wikis/) with your Readme, Posts and Wiki pages

 The guide [Documenting your project on Github](https://guides.github.com/features/wikis/) provided by Github is one of the most interesting for us; it clearly mentions the role of Github as a documentation tool as well as the tools Github provides you to achieve a good documentation, namely (1)the README (a first and overall presentation of your project) and (2) the WIKI page (the page where you'll be able to document your project and all your activities in detail)